 You can cure bacon by pressing the dry cure into the meat, brining the belly, or injecting a brine directly into the meat.
 This last method, a process called "pumping," is the quick and dirty way of making bacon, and it's how most inexpensive supermarket bacons are made.
 A process that normally takes days and weeks is cut down to just hours.

 Pumped bacon has extra moisture, which means it's most likely to shrink and spit as it cooks.
 That doesn't necessarily mean it's bad bacon; in our blind tasting, some of our favorite bacons were pumped!
 There is, however, an easy way to identify pumped bacon if you prefer to avoid it: They all contain ascorbate or sodium erythorbate in the ingredients list, chemicals the USDA mandates for safety reasons.

 Finally, the curing stage is followed by smoking, which further dehydrates the meat, enhances its antibacterial properties, and produces its signature campfire aroma.

 Cured Vs. "Uncured" Bacon

 Cured meats have developed something of a bad name, thanks to studies that have found correlations between nitrites and cancer in test animals.
-While there's plenty of debate surrounding the validity of those findings, there's a growing market of "uncured" bacon available to those looking to eliminate nitrites and nitrates from their diet.
+While there's plenty of debate surrounding the validity of those findings, there's a growing market of "uncured" bacon available to those looking to avoid nitrites and nitrates.
 It's worth noting that virtually every uncured supermarket brand of bacon that we found nonetheless contains naturally occurring nitrites in the form of celery powder, sea salt, and other organic compounds (and, if you check out the packages, are labeled as such).
 You can find out more about curing regulations from the USDA, which clearly lays out the pros and cons of different methods of preservation and summarizes the most current research findings.

 The Taste Test